Mithun1508/Mithun1508/README.md

  ✨ Application deployments using uDeploy (IBM Urban Code)

  ⛈ Application Monitoring using Grafana,ELK.

+ 🎉 unit Test : Used Junit, JEST, cypress Followed a Test Driven development(TDD) Model/pattern wrote a unit test cases to ship a code against a function and writing a code inside the main function trying to implement passes the test case wrote the Test class  for that specific function

 # Cloud infra-Architecture